 - Add about ¼ cup of flour to each pan and move the pan around, tapping, to get the pan coated with flour.
 Tap out the excess.

-- In a large bowl, add regular sugar, brown sugar, and oil.
+- In a large bowl, add granulated sugar, brown sugar, and olive oil.
 Mix with electric mixer.
 Add eggs and vanilla and beat well.

 - Add flour to the bowl and right on top of the flour add in the cinnamon, baking soda, baking powder, and salt.
 Using a spoon/fork, simply try to mix just the dry ingredients together with a spoon/fork to disperse the ingredients.
 Then use the electric mixer to incorporate all the ingredients together until just combined.
 Don’t overbeat.